Shake Shook Shaken: Composition

 A departure from the "folksy indie-pop" of the Dø's previous albums, Shake Shook Shaken was recorded almost exclusively using electronic instrumentation, with a heavier emphasis on pop music aesthetics and minimalist compositions.
 Merilahti called this stylistic change "a natural progression", citing the tracks "Dust It Off" and "Slippery Slope" from Both Ways Open Jaws as "direct arrows that point to Shake, Shook, Shaken".
 At the beginning of recording, the studio only included a MIDI keyboard and a laptop, though they eventually added drum machines and analog synthesizers—such as the Roland Juno-60—to their setup.
 Much of the music was produced using factory sounds and free audio plug-ins, with Levy estimating that 80% of the album consisted of default sounds available in Pro Tools.
-Plug-ins from the French company UVI were also used for instrumentation.
+Plug-ins from the French software company UVI were also used for instrumentation.
 Live drums, bass, and guitars are still featured on some tracks, with Vices Kim Taylor Bennett referring to "Trustful Hands" as "the only song on [the album] with a guitar riff".

 Levy did not rely on previous musical trends or nostalgia while developing the album's sound, with the group instead taking inspiration from contemporary musical acts such as Die Antwoord, Kanye West (specifically his album Yeezus), Fuck Buttons, Beyoncé, Death Grips, and Diplo.
 Merilahti also cited the 1988 anime film Akira as a personal inspiration, along with other anime, manga, and films of the late 1980s.

 Merilahti described her lyrics as "more or less surreal poems ...about finding oneself in chaos and knowing how to live with it."
 She explores themes of the impact of a relationship ending, loss, conflict, redemption, guilt, heroism, and self-censorship.
 Biblical imagery is also evoked throughout the record, despite neither member of the duo considering themselves religious.
 To depict the "harmony and unity" between herself and Levy, Merilahti avoided writing from a first person perspective in favour of using the word "we".

-The album's genre has been described as pop, electropop, and synthpop.
-Various tracks on Shake Shook Shaken have been compared to the works of Broadcast, the Knife, La Roux, Lykke Li, Phoenix, and St. Vincent.
+The album's genre has been described as pop, synth-pop, and electropop, Various tracks on Shake Shook Shaken have been compared to the works of Broadcast, the Knife, La Roux, Lykke Li, Phoenix, and St. Vincent.